 #1.
-Birr Castle Gardens & Science Centre, Offaly
+Birr Castle Demesne & Science Centre, Offaly

 The castle tour includes a 45-minute guided tour (summer months) of stunning beautiful reception rooms.
 A guide will lead you through the magnificent rooms while educating you on the extraordinary and pioneering history of the Parsons family, most especially in the area of science.
 Your guide will also discuss the antique furniture, the family portraits, chandeliers and tapestries within the rooms you visit.

-With 120 acres to explore, Birr Castle Gardens is home to the world’s tallest hedge boxes, waterfalls, lakes and rivers.
+With 120 acres to explore the gardens at, Birr Castle Demesne is home to the world’s tallest hedge boxes, waterfalls, lakes and rivers.
 There are multiple walking trails to explore, as well as the astounding Science Centre which will intrigue the whole family.